moysklad/api-remap-1.2-doc-in/source/includes/dictionaries/_counterparty.md

 #### Description

-The view of the Account with the specified id is updated.
+The view of the Account with the specified ID is updated.
 In the request body, you can specify only those fields that need to be changed for the Counterparty, except for those that are marked `Read only` in the description of [Account attributes](../dictionaries/#entities-counterparty).
 Fields that were not specified in the request JSON are not changed.